akka/akka/akka-docs/rst/java/persistence-query.rst

   on relational databases, yet may be hard to implement efficiently on plain key-value datastores.

-In the example below we query all events which have been tagged (we assume this was performed by the write-side using an :ref:`EventAdapter <event-adapters-scala>`, or that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field ``tag`` set to this value etc.).
+In the example below we query all events which have been tagged (we assume this was performed by the write-side using an :ref:`EventAdapter <event-adapters-java>`, or that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field ``tag`` set to this value etc.).

-.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#events-by-tag
+.. includecode:: code/docs/persistence/PersistenceQueryDocTest.java#events-by-tag

 As you can see, we can use all the usual stream combinators available from `Akka Streams`_ on the resulting query stream, including for example taking the first 10 and cancelling the stream.
 It is worth pointing out that the built-in ``EventsByTag``